HOL-Theorem-Prover/HOL/examples/ThmSetData/README.md

 # A simple `ThmSetData` example

-This small example showcases some of the functionality of DIR.
+This small example showcases some of the functionality of `src/1/ThmSetData.sml`.
 To create, update, and eventually query a theorem set follow this steps:

 * Using `export_with_ancestry` define the underlying data